 We had been warned that our baby, Everly, may ‘expire’ in my womb or may not survive childbirth.
-If she didn’t weigh a minimum of 500 grams (a little over 1-pound) she wouldn’t be able to be intubated and wouldn’t be ‘viable.’
+If she didn’t weigh a minimum of 500 grams (a little over one pound), she wouldn’t be able to be intubated and wouldn’t be ‘viable.’

 Everly Jade was born via C-section weighing 570 grams (1-pound, 4 ounces) on January 3, 2018.
 She literally came into this world kicking, which was a miracle in itself with her small size.
 The first three days went fairly easily in the NICU.
 She had graduated from the ventilator to a CPAP machine to a nasal cannula.

 On Sunday, January 6, she took a turn for the worse.
-Thanks to God, they were able to get tiny Everly stable and a few more days on Earth.
+By a miracle, they were able to get tiny Everly stable and a few more days on Earth.
 Early Tuesday morning, January 9, 2018, Everly again took a turn for the worse, but her tiny body was too weak to fight anymore.

 The thing about a mother in mourning is her body has no idea she is mourning.
 My body still produced milk, even though I had no baby to feed.
 I asked my doula what would be done with all the pumped milk I had stashed for Everly in the refrigerator of the NICU.